-Perhaps the most important change of all in personalised transition is the shift of control to the young person and their family.
-This shift is important for four reasons, each of which goes well beyond the immediate advantages or disadvantages of personalised transition.
+Perhaps the most important change of all within personalised transition is the shift of control to the young person and their family.
+This shift is important for four reasons, each of which goes way beyond the immediate advantages or disadvantages of personalised transition:

-- Dignity: young people and families feel they have more dignity and command greater respect from others when they are in control. - Well-being: feeling more in control of our lives increases emotional well-being and the ability to respond to crises and difficulties when they arise. - Efficiency: being more in control enables individuals to connect the money and services to other natural, personal and community resources, creating ongoing opportunities for increased efficiency and effectiveness. - Quality: being in control lets you change what is not working more quickly.
+- Dignity Young people and families feel they have more dignity and command greater respect from others when they are in control. - Well-being Feeling more in control of our lives increases emotional well being and the ability to respond to crises and difficulties when they arise - Efficiency Being more in control enables individuals to connect the money and services to other natural, personal and community resources creating ongoing opportunities for increased efficiency and effectiveness. - Quality Being in control lets you change what is not working more quickly.